JJRuizDeveloper/laravel-api-backend-boilerplate-64/README.md

 - Basic endpoints for login, register, update user name and update user password
 - Dockerization (to use it just if you want it)

+### Before to begin...
+- Copy/Paste .env.example file and rename the copy as .env
+- Adjust .env variables as needed

 ### Localhost Deployment
 ```
 composer install